A gate to the Tanzanian world of safari

 Those interested in the nightlife will find a place to chill.
 Several dozen clubs, restaurants and barbeque cafes, where the assorted local crowd mingles with tourists, are always open for the party goers.

-You will also find a lot of coffee plantations on the outskirts of the city.
+You will also find a lot of coffee plantations in Arusha, but most of them are located on the outskirts of the city.
 Apart from seeing for yourself how coffee is grown and prepared you’ll be exposed to a variety of cultural experiences.

 The Roof of Africa (5895 m/19341 f), Mt Kilimanjaro offers unmatched, immersive adventure experiences.
 Reaching its peak is the achievement of a lifetime, featuring amazing encounters with the wildlife and captivating scenic vistas.